Licensed Background Music for Business: Can I use Spotify, Deezer, Apple & Others?

 You certainly know that.
 But what you may not know is that 80% of business owners are not aware that B2C music services are not licensed for commercial use.
 This means that Spotify, Deezer or Apple Music cannot be played in a business like a store or a restaurant.

-So the answer to the question “can i use Spotify Deezer or Apple Music in my business to play background music?” is no. Unfortunately.
-Is this a surprise for you too?
+So the answer to the question “can i use Spotify Deezer or Apple Music in my business to play background music?” is no. And this might be a big surprise for you!

 The good news is that there are multiple alternative music services to Spotify that you can use.
 While complying with the law, and getting even more relevant music that you would get using a mainstream music service.